Carer Council

 We want carers of all ages, and from all parts of the community, involved in having their voices heard on a range of topics.
 We are committed to carers being at the heart of all that we do.

-The carer council has been created to ensure the voice of carers is heard throughout the work of Caring Together, and further afield.
+The Carer Council has been created to ensure the voice of carers is heard throughout the work of Caring Together, and further afield.

-If you are interested, or for a chat to find out more about how you could get involved, contact Steve Acklam, chair of the carer council, at [email protected]
+If you are interested, or for a chat to find out more about how you could get involved, contact Steve Acklam, Chair of the Carer Council, at [email protected]

 Caring Together will reimburse reasonable expenses and look to coordinate replacement care if needed to enable carers to be part of the council.